 Members should click on the ‘read this journal online’ button in the top-left corner of this page to use their free access to BERJ.

-To request permission to reproduce material from BERJ (or BJET/RoE) please contact our publisher, Wiley, via this page of their site.
+To request permission to reproduce material from BERJ (or BJET, RoE or Curriculum Journal) please contact our publisher, Wiley, via this page of their site.

 A statement on fraudulent impersonations of BERJ